Operational Efficiency

 The waste is usually in the work, not the people.

 A mandate to do more with less turns into blunt cuts when no one can see where effort is actually lost.
-OWI maps where work duplicates, where tools create work, and where systems cost more than they return, so you can streamline the work itself and protect the people who hold the place together.
+OWI maps where work duplicates and where tools create work, so you streamline the work and protect the people who hold the place together.

 The problem.